Kaif10/Deploying-app-on-kubernetes/README.md

  create a working directory, then inside of it add another directory named main and place the file hello.go into it.
 The directory structure should look like this:
 <working directory>/main/hello.go

-In the hello.go file, add the following code, which will allow us to run a simple server that we’ll use to test our deployment.
+In the hello.go file, add the go code, which will allow us to run a simple server that we’ll use to test our deployment.

 Now we can run our application - in the main directory type the following command go run hello.go to run our simple server.
 When you visit the browser at http://localhost:8080/api/hello, you should see “Hello World”.
 Now we know that our application works so we can go to the next step - packing the application into the Docker container.